Why Is My Cell Signal So Weak and How Can I Boost My Cell Phone Signal?

 2. Use WiFi Calling

-If you find your internet connection is steady, but your cell service is in-and-out, turn on WiFi calling.
-It’s a feature designed to let users make and receive calls over a wireless internet connection rather than the cellular network.
+If you find your internet connection is steady, but your cell service is spotty, turn on WiFi calling.
+It’s a feature designed to let users make and receive calls over WiFi rather than cellular.

 This is not a good long-term solution if many people in your home rely on WiFi for calls, work, or fun.
-Using WiFi calling can hog a lot of bandwidth on your network.
+Using WiFi calling can hog a lot of bandwidth.

 3. Go Outside

-Oftentimes, cellular signals have a hard time reaching devices inside homes or offices due to building materials.
+Oftentimes, cellular signals have a hard time reaching devices inside homes or offices because of building materials.
 Metal, concrete, low-E glass, and the like are notorious for blocking any carriers' network.
 Thus, cell reception tends to be stronger outdoors.

 Stepping outside can help you get the boost you need to maintain a call, send texts, or check your email.
 Unfortunately, it’s not always the most convenient way to improve your cell signal.
 This is especially true during severe weather conditions, which can also impact mobile signal strength.